weismanm12/movies-analysis/README.md

 ## Extracting, Cleaning, and Validating Raw Data with Python
 <a name="cleaning"><a/>

 The first step of this project involved extracted the datasets from IMDb, cleaning the data, and structuring the data in a format optimized for storage in a SQL database and analysis.
 Below is an abbrevated version of this process.
-To view the full process along with the Python code, see the [raw data cleaning Jupyter Notebook](https://nbviewer.org/github/weismanm12/imdb-analysis/blob/main/raw_data_cleaning.ipynb#loading-and-viewing-raw-data).
+To view the full process along with the Python code, see the [Raw Data Cleaning Jupyter Notebook](https://nbviewer.org/github/weismanm12/imdb-analysis/blob/main/raw_data_cleaning.ipynb#loading-and-viewing-raw-data).

 ### Raw Data ER Model